 Another game team member from African Budget Safaris went shark cage diving with Marine Dynamics, top of the list on TripAdvisor, rated 5 out of 5 stars.
 They are also based in Gansbaai and affordably priced at R1850 per person on a day trip.
 Comparing notes, our shark cage diving adventures were pretty similar, the most notable difference being that Marine Dynamics takes a marine biologist with on their trips.
 They also use a decoy and bait together, without feeding the sharks.

-My colleague's day trip included a more elaborate breakfast, unfortunately to be emptied into the sea by some of the queasy (luckily no-one got sick on my trip).
+My colleague's day trip included a more elaborate breakfast, unfortunately, to be emptied into the sea by some of the queasy passengers.
 The Marine Dynamics boat is a bit bigger and more luxurious, and the facilities more extensive with a fully serviced restaurant on site.
 Five people get into the shark diving cage at a time with both companies, but Marine Dynamics provides weight belts.